↖ Homepage of the site 'What to do with your life?'

 |

-The objective at this level is to limit the use of avoidance.
+The objective at this level is to limit reliance on avoidance.

-Furthermore, when fear is linked to uncertainty about the future, we need to identify what depends on us or not, in order to be able to act on what depends on us:
+Furthermore, when fear is linked to uncertainty about the future, one should identify what is within our control and what is not, in order to act on what is within our control:

 •